tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

-# UEFI Boot Standalone NixOS (2022-03-09)
+# UEFI Boot Standalone NixOS (2022-03-12)

 THIS IS PROBABLY ALREADY OUT OF DATE!
 If it's been more than a week since the date above, there's definitely a better way to do this.

 This guide will build and was tested with the following software:
-* Asahi Linux kernel, as of 2022-03-04
+* Asahi Linux kernel, as of 2022-03-11
-* m1n1, as of 2022-03-09
+* m1n1, as of 2022-03-11
-* Asahi Linux's U-Boot, as of 2022-03-04
+* Asahi Linux's U-Boot, as of 2022-03-11
-* Nixpkgs, as of 2022-03-04
+* Nixpkgs, as of 2022-03-07
 * macOS stub 12.1

 ## Introduction

 This guide will explain how to install NixOS on the internal NVMe drive of an M1/Pro/Max Mac using a customized version of the official installer, then boot it using GRUB without the help of another computer.
-If you like, you can use another distro's installer (although to my knowledge none are compatible yet); the NixOS specific steps are marked.

-The process of preparing the Mac for installation of Linux is currently in flux, and will not be described here.
-If you want to follow this guide, you should already have a working m1n1 install which can display stuff on your screen and you can interact with over USB.
-Additionally, you should have created a blank partition on the internal NVMe drive separate from the macOS stub partition which is at least 5GB (10GB for full GUI).
+Perusing this guide might also be useful to users of other distros.

-## Warning
+#### Warning

 Damage to the macOS recovery partitions or the partition table could result in the Mac becoming unbootable and loss of all data on the internal NVMe drive.
 In this circumstance, a suitable USB cable and another computer which can run [idevicerestore](https://github.com/libimobiledevice/idevicerestore) will be required to perform a DFU upgrade and restore normal operation.

 This also does not necessarily promise to be useful.
 Just because you can do it doesn't mean you should.
 A lot of features are currently missing, and this guide has only been tested on an M1 Mac mini.
 But, it is pretty cool.

-## Prerequisites
+#### Prerequisites

 The following items are required to get started:
-* M1/Pro/Max Mac with working m1n1 setup and a blank partition, separate from the macOS stub partition, which is at least 5GB (10GB for full GUI)
-* macOS stub partition with macOS 12.0.1 or later installed; 12.1 is preferred.
-11.x may work but is not supported.
+* M1/Pro/Max Mac with macOS 12.1 or later
 * For Mac mini users: tested and working HDMI monitor.
 Many do not work properly; if it shows the Asahi Linux logo and console when m1n1 is running, it's fine.
 * USB flash drive which is at least 512MB and can be fully erased, and USB A to C adapter
-* An x86_64 or aarch64 Linux PC or VM (any distro is fine) on the same network as the Mac
+* An x86_64 or aarch64 Linux PC or VM (any distro is fine)
 * Familiarity with the command line and installers without GUIs

+#### Overview

+* [Software Preparation](#software-preparation): build the customized NixOS installer ISO and other components
+* [UEFI Preparation](#uefi-preparation): use the Asahi Linux installer to set up a standard UEFI boot environment
+* [Installation](#installation): boot the NixOS installer and use it to set up and install NixOS
+* [Maintenance](#maintenance): repair and upgrade NixOS and the Asahi Linux components
+* [Removal](#removal): restore the system to the stock state

 ## Software Preparation